 Following the “just answer the question” advice can help people avoid mistakes like this.

 But just answering the question isn’t always the best way to answer the question.
 Sometimes a simple yes or no leaves out your side of the story and makes the lawyer’s job too easy.

 Whoa!
 Did the witness just admit she concealed a critical fact from her employer?
 This is like Lester Holt getting Trump to say he fired Comey because of the Russia investigation, right?
 Game over.

 Not necessarily.
 Under Texas law, an employee generally has a right to make plans to compete with her employer, and even to conceal those plans from the employer.
 See my popular post on Fiduciary Duty Lite.

 But the simple “yes” still has a bad smell to it.
 Here are some alternatives:

 Q: Did you conceal that fact from your employer?

 A: Yes, because I wasn’t required to tell them I was looking.

-But I see some appeal to the other answers, especially for courtroom testimony.
-These answers don’t dodge the question, but they give the witness a chance to push back.
+I see some appeal to these answers, especially for courtroom testimony.
+They don’t dodge the question, but they give the witness a chance to push back.
 Sometimes it’s better to give an answer like this to prevent the questioning lawyer from getting on too much of a roll.